(All fields required)

 Please enter your name.

-Ventricular Assist Device (VAD) program is available at all times for
+The Ventricular Assist Device (VAD) program is available at all times for consultation.

 Every patient going home with a device needs a community of trained caregivers.
 The individual must be with a Mechanical Circulatory Service (MCS) trained provider at all times.
 This individual is usually a family member and is trained while the patient is still in the hospital.
 Both the patient and caregiver need to be able to perform daily and emergency care of the device.
 This education is provided by a MCS educator that provides demonstrations, skill assessments and administers written tests.
 The patient and caregiver must pass both written and hands on skill assessments before discharge.
 They also must pass emergency simulation drills.
 Once deemed safe the patient and caregiver are free to go home and enjoy life away from the hospital.
 For the patient to feel safe and enjoy life away from the hospital, he or she needs to know that the emergency providers can help in an emergency.
 For this reason, we notify the fire department, EMS, electric and telephone companies of a MCS patient’s discharge.
 A thorough summary of the patient is given and appropriate training provided.
 It's a huge effort, but well worth it to give the patient back his or her freedom.